orochi-network/orochi-network.github.io/src/orochi-network/api-reference.md

 await orandInstance.verifyECVRFProof(epochData);
 ```

-Allowed you to verify the correctness of any epoch, it will return `true` if the given epoch is valid otherwise it returns `false`.
+Allowed you to verify the correctness of any epoch, it will return `true` if the given epoch is valid, otherwise it will return `false`.

 **Result:**